Future-Systems-Lab/HypnoNeuro/README.md

 ---

-## 🩺 Creator’s Background
+### 🩺 Creator's Background

-Created by Dr. Meg Montañez-Davenport, a naturopathic doctor of psychology with a doctoral focus in orthomolecular medicine, advanced neuroscience training at Duke University, board certification in holistic nutrition, and additional training in health informatics at Johns Hopkins University.
+Dr. Meg Montañez-Davenport is a naturopathic doctor of psychology with a doctoral focus in orthomolecular medicine, advanced neuroscience training at Duke University, board certification in holistic nutrition, and additional training in health informatics at Johns Hopkins University.

 ---

 ## 🧪 Orthomolecular Psychiatry and Naturopathic Psychology